Cmolerov/Gusteaus/README.md

 - Fork the repository
 - Create a new branch with git checkout -b feature-branch-name
-- Make appropriate changes to the files and push back to github
-- Create a Pull Request
-- Use a clear and descriptive title for the issue to identify the suggestion.
+- Create a Pull Request and Use a clear and descriptive title for the issue to identify the suggestion.
 - Include any relevant issue numbers in the PR body, not the title.
 - Provide a comprehensive description of all changes made.
 ## Setting Up and Starting a Local Server